 He comes across as personable, relaxed and honest.
 He talks about ideas being neither true nor good but ‘powerful’.
 To me he sounds Nietzschean.

 The Alt-Right is a predominantly white identitarianism movement and Richard Spencer is perhaps its main proponent.
 My guess is that the movement formed partly as a reaction to other identitarian groups like Black Lives Matter, La Raza, feminism and the rest.
 There has always been a double standard regarding white identitarian groups and while no one considers Black Lives Matter a black supremacist group, the Alt-Right is generally described as a movement of white racists, white nationalists and white supremacists.
-This double standard is probably due to the ‘soft racism of low expectations’: while liberals and black grievance-mongers expect whites to eschew racial tribalism, the same is not expected of darker-skinned people.
+This double standard is probably due to the ‘soft racism of low expectations’: liberals and black grievance-mongers expect whites to eschew racial tribalism while the same is not expected of darker-skinned people.
 Standards for them are lower.

 Spencer is surely right when he claims that people who love diversity should actually be in favour of separate nations.
 It is a truism of evolutionary theory that for a group to maintain its unique qualities, it must be separated in some way from other similar groups.
 Put different races or breeds together and over time, with interbreeding, they become ever more alike.
 This is why different races evolved in the first place: whites and Asians have been separated for about 40,000 years and both group separated from Africans about 60,000 years ago.
 Mixing these distinct races and ethnic groups with their different cultures leads to sameness, not diversity.
+They should therefore worship the melting pot, not diversity.
+(Of course they only want diversity of things that barely matter, like skin colour and sexual orientation.
+Holding opinions that differ from their own is bad diversity).

 I also think Spencer is right when he says the cult of diversity has gone from wanting more opportunities for minorities to actively discriminating against whites, especially white males.
 It was mainly white northern European Protestants who built America and made it a country worth emigrating to and I’m not convinced that the descendants of these Europeans are obliged to hand over the country to whoever wants to come.
 As Spencer points out, there is an arrow that has for quite some time been pointing the way to the future and it is not pointing towards white people.
-Now some people celebrate when a black man is chosen to play James Bond or is elected President of the USA, or when an Asian is made CEO of a company.
-But why celebrate if you are white?
+Now some people celebrate when a black man is chosen to play James Bond, or is elected President of the USA, or when an Asian is made CEO of a company.
+But why celebrate that if you are white?

 White people are often accused of having a uniquely shameful history, what with slavery, colonialism, imperialism and all the rest.
 Some people try to defend whites by pointing out that the world was a different place then and everybody had different ideas about right and wrong; you can’t project present day morals into the past.
 Others say you have to weigh the good with the bad and not just cherry pick the bad parts of our history.
 Still others say that the atrocities other races committed must also be taken into account if you are going to put white history into its proper context and get a sense of proportion.

 Richard Spencer does none of this.
 His response seems to be, ‘Yeah, isn’t it great?
 Don’t you want to belong to a race that had the gumption to sail out into the world, that had the curiosity and mental wherewithal to investigate, through science, how things really work rather than rely on religious dogma?
 Aren’t you proud you belong to a race that invented practically the whole of the modern world, that possessed the outward urge, like Captain Kirk, to boldly go where no man had gone before?
-Admittedly we occasionally rode roughshod over the rights of natives, but did anyone really have rights until we invented them?
+Admittedly we occasionally rode roughshod over the rights of natives that we encountered, but did anyone really have human rights until we invented them?
 And isn’t it better to belong to a race of pioneers than to a load of whining losers who live like parasites off what whites have created?

-I might be putting words into Richard’s Spencer’s mouth but I think that’s the gist of his position.
 By ‘owning’ the accusations of alleged white exploitation Spencer doesn’t get thrown onto the defensive or cower and cringe like others tend to do.
 This is all in keeping with his Nietzschean outlook.

 In this Youtube video at 8 mins 45 secs, during the Q&A session at Texas A&M, a rotund professor wearing a ‘BTHO hate’ T shirt steps up to ask Spencer a question.
 Before he can open his mouth Spencer asks him what his T shirt means.
 ‘Beat the hell out of hate’, apparently.
 Richard Spencer then lets loose.
 I paraphrase: